 - More heavily discounted: Has been available for much longer (launched in August 2008).

-Reasons to prefer the Panasonic Lumix DMC-GH3:
+Arguments in favor of the Panasonic Lumix DMC-GH3:

 - Better image quality: Scores markedly higher (8 points) in the DXO overall evaluation.

 - More dynamic range: Captures a broader range of light and dark details (1 EV of extra DR).

 - Broader imaging potential: Can capture not only stills but also 1080/60p video.